 Step One: Hard-Boil the Eggs

+Cook the eggs according to our Perfect Hard-Cooked (“Hard-Boiled”) Eggs recipe.
 Peel and chop the eggs with an egg slicer.
-I slice them both ways to create dices.
+First, slice them one way, then the other to create diced pieces.

 Step Two: Boil the Potatoes